-The motherboard has two 32-bit Enhanced PCI IDE Controller that provides PIO Mode $0\sim5$, Bus Master, and Ultra DMA 33/66/100/133 functionality.
+The motherboard has two 32-bit Enhanced PCI IDE Controller that provides PIO Mode 0~4, Bus Master, and Ultra DMA 33/66/100/133 functionality.
 It has two HDD connectors IDE1 (primary) and IDE2 (secondary).
 The IDE connectors can connect a master and a slave drive, so you can connect up to four hard disk drives.
 The first hard drive should always be connected to IDE1.

-PCI1~PCI3: Peripheral Component Interconnect Slots
+Peripheral Component Interconnect Slots: PCI1~PCI4

-This motherboard is equipped with 3 standard PCI slot.
+This motherboard is equipped with 4 standard PCI slots.
 PCI stands for Peripheral Component Interconnect, and it is a bus standard for expansion cards.
 This PCI slot is designated as 32 bits.